asteyven/SET08103-base/units/unit05/unit05b.md

 ## Use Cases

-The second half of the lecture focuses on use cases.
+The second half of the Unit focuses on use cases.
 Although the name is similar, and they provide similar information, use cases are different in their aims and uses from user stories.

 From [Wikipedia](https://en.wikipedia.org/wiki/Use_case)(emphasis mine):